 "I'm a nice guy, I don't do that," you might say.
 OK, but do you stand up against men who do?
 Or do you sit there and watch while you think about how nice you are?

 Women are constantly told that our instincts and feelings aren't as important as those of men.
 Don't like being hit on at work?
-But how is he supposed to meet romantic partners?
+OK, but how is he supposed to meet romantic partners?
 Don't like it when strange, greasy guys at the club say you have fuckable titties?
 Maybe you should learn to take a compliment!
 It's funny how often "You need to learn how to take a compliment" is said by fully-grown men who still have not learned how to take rejection.
-If a woman tells you she fears for her safety because of street harassment, and your main concern is that you now can't hit on strangers on the street, then I would reconsider your fucking priorities.
+If a woman tells you she fears for her safety because of catcalling, and your main concern is that you now can't hit on strangers on the street, then I would reconsider your fucking priorities.
 If you think women are crazy for not accepting your compliments, you've never had the unique experience of being hit on by a man, then the same man threatening to kill you in the time it takes you to say, "no thanks."

 But if a woman tells you she's not interested, she's not speaking in code.
 When she says, "I'm fine," what she really means is: She's fine.
-Just like when she says "no," it's not a yes in disguise.
+Just like when she says "no," it's not a "yes" in disguise.
 Or a "yes if you pursue me."
 Stop believing that women don't know how to accurately express themselves.
 And stop believing that you can claim a woman because you saw her first, or because you're positive you are exactly what she needs.